-- provide, without delay, a copy of retained PII data to the relevant individual upon his or her request (see question 34); - correct, add or delete the retained PII data to the extent necessary for achieving the purposes of use upon request from the relevant individual; - discontinue the use of or erase the retained PII data upon the request of the relevant individual if such use is or was made, or the retained PII data in question was obtained, in violation of the APPI; and - discontinue disclosure to third parties of retained PII data upon the request of the relevant individual if such disclosure is or was made in violation of the APPI.
+- disclose, without delay, retained PII data in written form to the relevant individual upon his or her request (see question 34); - correct, add or delete the retained PII data to the extent necessary for achieving the purposes of use upon request from the relevant individual; - discontinue the use of or erase the retained PII data upon the request of the relevant individual if such use is or was made, or the retained PII data in question was obtained, in violation of the APPI; and - discontinue disclosure to third parties of retained PII data upon the request of the relevant individual if such disclosure is or was made in violation of the APPI.

-An exemption from the third and fourth obligations mentioned above is available where the discontinuance or erasure costs significantly or otherwise imposes hardships and one or more alternative measures to protect the individual's interests are taken.
+An exemption from the third and fourth obligations mentioned above is available where the discontinuance or erasure costs significantly or otherwise impose hardships on the PII data owner and one or more alternative measures to protect the individual's interests are taken.